RN255/RN255/README.md

 # Hi.
 I'm looking for my first job as a developer.

-### About me
-I have been teaching myself to code.
-Please take a look at some of the things I have made.

 ## Skills
 ### Main skills
 HTML, CSS, JavaScript, Python